 Disrespectful Communication and Relationships

 All disrespectful communication has damaging effects on communication and relationships, not to mention the individuals involved.
 Whether in our home, social or professional settings.
-The harm is recognised such that bullying is against the law.
-Yet it, along with other disrespectful interactions, bullying continues in our society.
+The harm is recognised such that is some places, including my home land Victoria, Australia, bullying is against the law.
+Yet, along with other disrespectful interactions, bullying continues in our society.

 Bullying in the workplace is costing organisations millions and individuals their health: psychologically, financially, socially, and physically.
 Yet the incidence of workplace bullying has been found to be increasing despite numerous anti-bullying policies and programs.